 - The need to rebuild communities that suffer from environmental injustice to ensure access to resources

 - The opposition to military occupation as a means to repress and exploit specific groups

 Environmental lawyers go to court for their clients to uphold these and other principles of EJ through the advocacy of private rights and the encouragement of fair regulations and policies.

 The EJ movement also emphasizes the importance of protecting the rights of environmental injustice victims to receive full reparations for their injuries and losses.
 Individuals of affected communities have the right to hold those accountable for exposure to environmental hazards in civil court, and these cases often become class action lawsuits due to the number of victims who experience the same injustices.

 Victims can pursue legal action if they suffered injuries and losses as a result of exposure to environmental toxins, such as:

 - Harmful chemicals

-An Environmental Lawyer Will Go to Court for You
+An Environmental Lawyer Can Go to Court for You

 At Ben Crump Law, PLLC, our lawyers often witness the unfair impact of environmental issues on communities that the government so often overlooks.
-Minorities and citizens living in poverty have the same rights as everyone else, and we can help you seek justice for the violation of yours.
-Contact our legal team today at (800) 959-1444 to get started on your free case evaluation.
+Minorities and citizens living in poverty have the same rights as everyone else, and we can help you seek justice.
+Contact our legal team today to get started on your free case evaluation.